RiV-chain/RiV-mesh/README.md

 )](https://circleci.com/gh/RiV-chain/RiV-mesh)

 ## Why fork?
 RiV-mesh is fork of Yggdrasil which is great project.
-Starting from Yggdrasil 0.4 dev team removed CKR feature which is a core for secure tunneling like VPN does.
-RiV-mesh gets back CKR feature.
+Yggdrasil uses a custom admin TCP protocol istead of REST.
 Second reason: Yggdrasil uses deprecated 200::/7 IPv6 address pool which can be assigned for some network in future, unlike this fc00::/7 is safe and has been taken for RiV-mesh.
 So far RiV-mesh can be easy switched to Yggdrasil network address space with NetworkDomain.Prefix 2 in mesh.conf configuration file.

 ## Introduction